abcarroll/simple-ansi-escape/README.md

 =======================

 Using ANSI escape codes, you can add color and formatting to terminals used by php5-cli.
-Simple-Ansi-Escape is a simple class to turn the obscure ANSI escape codes into friendly aliases that are easy to remember.
+Simple-Ansi-Escape is a simple class to turn the arcane ANSI escape codes into friendly aliases that are easy to remember.

-Simple-Ansi-Escape tries to be intuitive as possible and is very flexible in it's parameters.
+Simple-Ansi-Escape tries to be intuitive as possible and is very flexible in its parameters.
 As the name implies, it is also very simple.
 There is only one class definition that contains one static public method, `ansiEscape()`.
 Simple-Ansi-Escape supports most standard ANSI escape codes and some nonstandard ones.
 It does not, however, support xterm-256 extensions (yet).